- High strength metal with good toughness at high temperatures

 - Monel K500 chemistry and specifications

-Also known as alloy K500, Monel K500 screws combine the outstanding corrosion resistance of Monel 400 with increased strength and hardness.
+Also known as alloy K500, Monel K500 screws are comprised of a nickel alloy that combines the outstanding corrosion resistance of Monel 400 with increased strength and hardness.
 These additional attributes of Monel K500 screws are a result of an age hardening process where aluminum and titanium are added to the nickel-copper base and then precipitated throughout the matrix.
 This process gives K500 approximately 3 times the yield strength ( 110ksi vs 45ksi) and double the tensile strength (160ksi vs 83ksi) when compared 400.
 Monel K500 screws will retain their strength to 1200°F and even retain their ductility as low as -400°F.

 Corrosion Resistance of K500